burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 12. **Ordering Tests.** Perform those tests that are more often successful or alternative is selected by the test before tests that are rarely successful.
 Inexpensive tests should precede expensive ones (*Compilers can not do it right now*).

-13. **Creating a Fast Path.** In Computer Graphics people apply checks based on Axis Aligned Bounding Boxes.
+13. **Creating a Fast Path.** In Computer Graphics people apply checks based on Axis Aligned Bounding Boxes firstly for simple geometric tests.
 Try to construct the same thing for your situation (*Compilers can not do it right now*).

 14. **Combining Tests.** Replace a sequence of tests with one test or switch.